Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 **A Matter of Time - A Clock HUD Widget** - I’ve decided not to add UI elements needlessly.
 **A Matter of Time - Phoenix Preset** - See above.
 **KenMOD - Time On Loading Screen** - Again, an extra UI element that may be useful but ultimately unnecessary for me.
+**Alternate Conversation Camera Plus** - I enjoy this mod, however it doesn't work out of the box with our camera setup and I haven't looked into it yet.
 **CoMAP - Common Marker Addon Project** - Incompatible with Nordic UI's map markers, which I like.

 I’ve added the following mods to this section: